matthiasarndt/StarTrack/README.md

 ### Star Detection with Machine Learning

-Unsupervised machine learning (k_means) is used to determine the number of stars identified, by assessing the clusters of pixels. k_means is run for a large sweep of cluster numbers, and the silhouette score for each attempt is stored.
+Unsupervised machine learning is used to determine the number of stars identified, by labelling the resulting pixels into clusters. k_means is run for a large sweep of cluster numbers, and the silhouette score for each attempt is determined and used to identify the likely number of stars.

-Silhouette score measures how well defined and different clusters are from each other.
-To identify the number of clusters in an image, the n_clusters estimate with the highest silhouette score is used.
-This is an alternative to elbow method, which assesses how the centroid error varies with estimates for n_clusters.

 The results from unsupervised learning are used to determine the centroids and bright pixel count (number of labels) in each cluster.
 This information is then plotted on the original monochrome frame, to show the n stars brightest stars which have been detected: